calibeach/shakesearch/README.md

 To the Authors of this challenge, I would like to say thank you for creating such a fun take home.

+## Online Availability

+The app can be viewed online at: https://edwardshei-pulley-frontend.onrender.com/

 ## Changes I Made

 1. Updated look and feel of frontend utilizing React and Vite